Our Lake Erie Professional Chapter (LEPC) is just one of many chapters that serves AISES. Read more about AISES National and our chapter below:

 The LEPC was formed to serve Region 6 of AISES.
 This chapter began as a very small group of individuals determined to promote AISES’s mission in this Region.
 Our chapter membership is currently concentrated in the Cleveland, OH; Detroit/Ann Arbor, MI; and Buffalo, NY areas.
 However, LEPC continues to be the only Professional Chapter serving the entire Region 6.
 For this reason, we have included professionals from all across the Region who also wish to serve AISES and provide valuable resources as professionals to our Native youth.

 The kinds of professionals recruited by LEPC are diverse in their professions, tribal affiliations, and experiences.
-The chapter counts among its members several engineers, specializing in various disciplines, educators, doctors and nurses, government and non-government employees, and others who add to the balance of the chapter.
+The chapter counts among its members several engineers who specialize in various disciplines, educators, doctors and nurses, government and non-government employees, and others who add to the balance of the chapter.
 We strive as a chapter to be as inclusive as possible since the intent is to encourage involvement from as much of the Native community as possible.

 We are headquartered out of Cleveland: